natejfoster/website/v4/content/project_posts/informatics-capstone/index.md

 ---
 title: "UW Informatics Capstone"
 path: "/projects/informatics-capstone"
-description: This post is related to the gatsbyjs
-date: '2018-09-26'
+date: '2019-01-10'
 featuredImage: './logo.png'
 ---

-The culmination of the Informatics program at the University of Washigton is a two-quarter capstone project.
+The culmination of the Informatics program at the University of Washington is a two-quarter capstone project.
 Students form teams of up to four and either create an original idea or partner with a sponsoring organization to complete a project.

 ## Waypoint